Who runs the Boonah Soccer Club?

 Can I register online?

 Yes, we offer online registration.
-If you have trouble registering online or are unable to for any reason, you can register at one of the sign-on days.
+If you have trouble registering online or are unable to for any reason, you can come along to one of the sigh-on days.
 Registering online will save a lot of time and there is no need to fill in forms.
 Your details are carried over each year so re-registering is made very simple.

 Do I need to come to sign-on days?